-Samesurf Cloud Sharing holds the following significant advantages over these types of solutions: (1) no coding, install, quality assurance (QA) and/or upfront setup requirements of any kind; (2) co-browsing support for every form of modern web technology including iFrames, Flash and WebGL; (3) ability for publishers to preview co-browsing on their own pages before committing to a purchase; (4) unique feature sets which include passing control within the page via a single click; (5) cross-platform functionality that extends to initiating sessions from mobile devices without installing apps; and (6) shared browsing support for the entire web or a certain subset of domains at the election of the publisher.
+Samesurf Co-Browsing holds the following significant advantages over first generation alternatives: (1) no coding, install, QA and/or upfront setup requirements of any kind; (2) co-browsing support for every form of modern web technology including iFrames, WebGL and Hi-Def Videos; (3) ability for publishers to preview co-browsing on their own pages before committing to a purchase; (4) unique feature sets which include passing control within the page via a single click; (5) cross-platform functionality that extends to initiating sessions from mobile devices without installing apps; and (6) shared browsing support for the entire web or a certain subset of domains at the election of the publisher.
 For a more in-depth comparison, please visit the Samesurf vs Alternatives page.

 You can start a room in the following ways: